picoscratch/uota/README.md

       - `delete`
         - items are file/directory names as strings, these will be deleted after new firmware is installed
         - this configuration option is loaded after the new firmware is installed to perform any cleanup that may be needed
+      - 'user' and 'password' (optional)
+        - Support for basic http authentication
 1. `version`
     - the current version of the firmware
     - version check can be disabled by passing `version_check=False` argument to `uota.check_for_updates()`